Queens Park

 The club

-became members of Division Two of the London League in 1896-97 before leaving a
+became a member of Division Two of the London League in 1896-97 before leaving a

 using Welford's Fields, London Scottish FC's Ground, Brondesbury, Home Farm,